camitz/camitz.github.io/_posts/2012-09-14-aws-benchmark.md

 date: 2012-09-14 15:50
 title: EC2 region benchmark
 Type: post
-tags: amazon, aws, ec2, benchmark, webpagetest
+tags: [amazon, aws, ec2, benchmark, webpagetest]
+categories: [Tech, AWS Appender]
 ---

 Ever thought about what region to use for what audience?
 Lot's of people must have but they keep their findings to themselves from what I can tell.